• Templates

 Take a nostalgic trip down the memory lane with Wayback Machine.

-Willie Greer, founder of The Product Analyst shares the same sentiment and suggests that you should take it one day at a time: "When you start to think of the future and the days where you know you will have to face more tasks, it will be brutal to your mental health and keep you in an overthinking state.
-Just look forward to ending the day no matter how rough the situation is and accomplish what needs to be finished at that certain time."
+Willie Greer, founder of The Product Analyst shares the same sentiment and suggests that you should take it one day at a time: “When you start to think of the future and the days where you know you will have to face more tasks, it will be brutal to your mental health and keep you in an overthinking state.
+Just look forward to ending the day, no matter how rough the situation is, and accomplish what needs to be finished at that certain time.”

 Understand that Enough is Enough

 If you're losing focus, it may simply be because you're overworking yourself.
-There are only so many hours during the day; it's important to leave work at "work"—regardless of whether you're working in an office or from the comfort of your own home.
+There are only so many hours during the day; it's important to leave work at “work”—regardless of whether you're working in an office or from the comfort of your own home.
+Working remotely actually increases the risk of working longer hours, as the line between workplace and home are not only blurred, but sometimes even erased alltogether.

 How-to-focus-quote-5